Women-led Nursery Enterprise Model

 Empowering Women Through Sustainable Agriculture

-Agriculture plays a pivotal role in shaping livelihoods across South Asia.
-In Bangladesh, our innovative Women-led Nursery Enterprise Model is about more than just planting seeds; it’s about cultivating opportunities for women.
+Agriculture has long played a pivotal role in shaping livelihoods across South Asia.
+In Bangladesh, the innovative Women-led Nursery Enterprise Model was about more than planting seeds—it was about creating opportunities for women to lead.

 Women entrepreneurs